cfrenchi/cfrenchi.github.io/_posts/2024-11-23-blender-notebook.markdown

 # Render the animation
 bpy.ops.render.render(animation=True, write_still=True)

+# Blender does not export to gif by default, so we will use ffmpeg to convert the frames to gif

 # Use ffmpeg to create a GIF from the rendered frames
 gif_path = "./renders/raptor.gif"